 New York, NY — Key issues for a Summative Evaluation of “Creatures of Light,” an exhibition about bioluminescence, included visitors’ use and reactions to an innovative installation of iPads, awareness and reactions to the custom-created music in each section, and overall recognition of the storyline and interpretive design features.
-We also conducted a Summative Evaluation of “Climate Change,” a temporary exhibition about the evidence, personal behaviour, and infrastructure solutions to a changing climate.
+We also conducted a Summative Evaluation of “Climate Change,” a temporary exhibition about the evidence, personal behavior, and infrastructure solutions to a changing climate.

-New York, NY — AMNH collaborated with Dr. David Gruber to produce the fluorescence exhibit in “Creatures of Light,” (mentioned above) highlighting Dr. Gruber’s NSF-funded research on coral reefs.
+New York, NY — AMNH collaborated with Dr. David Gruber to produce the fluorescence exhibit in “Creatures of Light” (mentioned above) highlighting Dr. Gruber’s NSF-funded research on coral reefs.
 With a target audience of middle school students, the Exhibit Evaluation we did was designed to inform the development of a new website to teach about fluorescent proteins.

 Perot Museum of Nature & Science